 Let’s take the first option: liar.
 With this scenario, he lived in basic obscurity in a small town called Nazareth for about 30 years, then came out of nowhere and started preaching his message.
-He led this itinerant ministry for about 3-4 years, undergoing opposition here and there, and then all of a sudden, was killed.
+He led this itinerant ministry for about 3-4 years, undergoing opposition here and there, but overall gaining popularity, and then all of a sudden, was killed.
 But he wasn’t just killed like Joseph Smith was killed (in a prison cell when a mob rioted and shot him dead).
 He was severely tortured via flogging (a Roman procedure that sometimes resulted in death; they would strip the perpetrator essentially naked and “flog” him with a leather whip containing pieces of metal, ivory, bone, and other sharp pieces), leaving his body like raw meat even before his crucifixion.
 Then, of course, we have the crucifixion.
-Some medical experts who have studied this horrific Roman form of capital punishment describe the pain of nails piercing through one’s wrists (not hands, people, wrists) as comparable to taking one’s funny bone and squeezing it with a wrench.
+Some medical experts who have studied this horrific Roman form of capital punishment describe the pain of nails piercing through one’s wrists (not hands, but wrists) as comparable to taking one’s funny bone and squeezing it with a wrench.
 Ouch.
 On a side note, Jesus wasn’t the only figure in history that was crucified.
 It was a common form of capital punishment in the Greco-Roman world reserved for the worst criminals (like serial killers).
 Anyways, the pain was so unbearable, it is impossible for someone to endure all that on the basis of a known lie.
-But not only that, how could a person who preached a high moral standard of living (even non-Christians commit themselves to the second greatest commandment to love your neighbor as oneself) commit such a treason of deceit against humanity?
+But not only that, how could a person who preached a high moral standard of living (even non-Christians commit themselves to the second greatest commandment to love your neighbor as oneself, especially today) commit such a treason of deceit against humanity?
 Is such a boldface lie consistent with that kind of preacher?
-Doubt it.
+Probably not.

-Therefore, the best explanation for who Jesus was, his preaching ministry, and his endurance of the horrific death penalty is that he is most probably the Lord he proclaimed to be.
+Therefore, the best explanation for who Jesus was, his preaching ministry and his endurance of the horrific death penalty, is that he is most probably the Lord he proclaimed to be.
 So back to my first point, what did he claim?
 He claimed that he is the fulfillment of Old Testament prophecy of the Messiah that would come to save his people.
 He claimed that he is the way, the truth, and the life, and that it is only through him that anyone could come to God.
 He claimed that he is God (and not just a god, but GOD).
 And he claimed that he would return back to earth a second time (this time in glory) to gather his followers and pronounce judgment on unbelievers.
 Of course, his claims have massive implications, don’t they?
 So it does take more than mere probability to believe in him.
-That extra step from probability to certainty is what I call faith.
+That extra step from probability to certainty is faith.
 Not blind faith.
 Reasonable faith.
 So we have two choices before us: we can either accept him or reject him.
 The religious leaders of his day rejected him and killed him.
 What about you?